 A: If you suspect you have a warrant or if you received a call stating “you have an active warrant“, don’t hesitate to call 3-D Bail Bonds to find out what you need to do.
 Our professional Bail Agents will contact the court or police department and get the important details you need to know.
 It is important for you to act quickly.
-If you get pulled over driving they may tow your vehicle.
-You may end up locked up over a holiday, or worse, what if you have your child with you?
+If you get pulled over driving, you could end up arrested and your vehicle could be towed.
+You may end up locked up over a holiday, the weekend, or worse, what if you have your child with you?

 Q: Do I need collateral?

-Q: Do you do out of state or immigration bonds?
+Q: Do you do out-of-state or immigration bonds?

 Q: How do I find the cheapest bondsman?

-A: The State of Connecticut requires all bail bondsmen to charge the same amount (CT Bail Fees).
+You can find the cheapest bondsman by evaluating the quality of service and reputation of the bail company.
+The State of Connecticut requires all bail bondsmen to charge the same amount (CT Bail Bond Regulation).
+So there is no cheapest bondsman but there is a wide range of payment options for 3-D Bail Bonds clients.
 The premium charged cannot change from bondsman to bondsman.
-A benefit of working with 3-D Bail Bonds is we offer payment plans to meet almost any budget.
-Call us today at 860-247-2245 and talk to one of our professional associates, they will help you get your loved one out as quick as possible.
+A benefit of hiring a 3-D Bail Agent is we offer weekly, bi-weekly, and monthly payment plans to meet almost any budget.

-Q: “Can I use my AAA membership card for bail bonds to get out?”
+Q: “Can I use my “AAA Membership” card for bail bonds to get out?”

 A: The answer is, sorry, not in Connecticut.
-The AAA bail bonds service provided by AAA is good for motor vehicle charges and you may use your AAA membership card for any motor vehicle violation except those involving driving while under the influence of intoxicating liquors (DUI), drugs or narcotics; failure to appear for violations; driving on a suspended/revoked driver’s license; hit and run.
+The AAA bail bonds service provided by AAA is good for motor vehicle charges and you may use your AAA membership card for any motor vehicle violation except those involving driving while under the influence (DUI).
+These include driving under the influence of drugs or narcotics; failure to appear for violations; and driving on a suspended/revoked driver’s license; including hit and run.

 Q: How is the bail bond posted?

-Once a cosigner fills out paperwork, pays for the bond and authorizes a bondsman to post bail, the defendant will be released.
+Once a cosigner fills out paperwork, pays for the bond, and authorizes a bondsman to post the bond for their loved one, the defendant will be released.
 Often the release of the defendant will depend on how busy the police department could be at that moment.
 There are times when defendants are released in as fast as 20 minutes.

 Q: How old do I have to be to post a bond?